Skip to content

 Golden Monkey Trek

 The Golden Monkey Trek begins after breakfast, at 7:30 a.m.
 Those who need assistance to carry photography and other equipment can hire them at the base point of the trek.
 These monkeys live in bamboo forests at the higher elevations of the Virunga Mountains, as well as at the foot of Sabyinyo Mountain.
-Guests are divided into groups of 8 each and an expert guide is assigned to each group.
+Guests are divided into groups of 8 each, and an expert guide is assigned to each group.

 As you hike along the trail, enjoy the beauty of the flora and spot some of the stunning 178 bird species.
-There are 2 troops for visitor viewing and they comprise between 80 to 100 members.
-Your guide will point them out in the trees and you can watch as they swing above, foraging for food.
+There are 2 troops for visitor viewing, and they comprise between 80 to 100 members.
+Your guide will point them out in the trees, and you can watch as they swing above, foraging for food.

 On rare occasions, you may even spot these fascinating creatures grooming one another on the forest floor.
 You will spend an hour in their company before heading back to the park headquarters.

-Iby’lwacu Cultural Village Tour
+Iby’lwacu Cultural Village Tour / Gorilla Guardian Village Tour

 Iby’lwacu Village is located in Kinigi, close to Volcanoes National Park.
 Visitors will get an opportunity to gain a fascinating glimpse into an age-old culture and their traditional way of life.